michaelnisi/troubled/data/posts/2014/exports.md

 {
   "title": "Exports",
-  "description": "Node Module's exports and module.exports are the same, except when they are not.", "template": "article.pug",
+  "description": "Node Module’s exports and module.exports are the same, except when they are not.", "template": "article.pug",
   "date": "2014-07-14",
   "path": "2014/07"